Reaching maximum efficiency in quantum Stirling engines using multilayer graphene: Thermodynamic Description of Multilayer Graphene Systems Under Magnetic Field

 \subsection{Thermodynamic Properties: Internal Energy and Entropy of Multilayer Graphene}

-Having established the Landau-level spectra in Eqs.(\ref{energia_mono}, \ref{energia_bi}, \ref{energia_tri}) and the parametrized chemical potential in Eq.\eqref{eq:N_e}, we now turn to the analysis of thermodynamic quantities directly relevant for the operation of quantum heat engines.
-In particular, we examine how each multilayer configuration responds under thermal cycling, which is especially pertinent for the implementation of the Stirling cycle.
-The internal energy \(U(T,B)\) of monolayer, bilayer, and trilayer graphene is presented in Fig.~\ref{fig:internal_energyvsT} as a function of temperature for several fixed magnetic-field values, at constant particle number \(N_e = 15\).
+Having established the Landau-level spectra in Eqs.~\ref{energia_mono}, \ref{energia_bi}, and \ref{energia_tri}, together with the parametrized chemical potential of Eq.~\ref{eq:N_e} that ensures a fixed particle number across all three systems.
+We now turn to the analysis of thermodynamic quantities directly relevant for the operation of quantum heat engines.
+In particular, we investigate how each multilayer configuration responds under thermal cycling, an aspect of central importance for the implementation of the Stirling cycle.

+The internal energy \(U(T,B,\mu (T,B))\) of monolayer, bilayer, and trilayer graphene is presented in Fig.~\ref{fig:internal_energyvsT} as a function of temperature for several fixed magnetic-field values, at constant particle number \(N_e = 15\).

 In the monolayer case, shown in Fig.~\ref{fig:internal_energyvsT}(a), the internal energy increases moderately with temperature, following a smooth and weakly nonlinear trend.
 This behavior reflects the relativistic nature of Dirac fermions and the square-root spacing of the Landau levels.
 Increasing the magnetic field enhances the Landau-level separation, which produces an upward shift in the baseline of internal energy, while the overall temperature dependence remains predominantly sublinear.
 For the range of fields considered, the internal energy varies between approximately 600 and 950$\mathrm{meV}$.
 In Fig.~\ref{fig:internal_energyvsT}(b), the bilayer system exhibits a more pronounced curvature compared to the monolayer, particularly at intermediate temperatures.
 At lower magnetic fields, the internal energy rises more rapidly with temperature, consistent with the parabolic band structure and the enhanced density of states near charge neutrality.
 Because of the smaller Landau-level separations, the states are more easily populated than in the monolayer, which increases the sensitivity of the internal energy to thermal excitations.
 The overall magnitude of internal energy varies between approximately 80 and 170 [$\mathrm{meV}$] across the magnetic-field range considered.